The img tag

 Add another

-after this set of instructions.
-Again, use src:http://wudesign.me/resources/using-images/images/shelf-cloud-wide.jpg
+imgafter this set of instructions.
+Again, use src:http://wudesign.me/resources/using-images/images/shelf-cloud-wide.jpg. -

 This time, add

-to the tag, and use that class as the selector for a style rule that setswidth: 280px; height: 280px;
+class="square"to the tag, and use that class as the selector for a style rule that setswidth: 280px; height: 280px;on the image.

 The image is stretched!
 Not what we wanted.
 We need to tell the image to be cropped, not stretched.